 Plan a Personalized Vacation to the Italian Countryside

 What are the first things that come to mind when you hear of Italy?
-For us, it’s wine and pasta, but you could be imagining gondolas, gelato, narrow side streets, and lush landscapes across the country.
+For us, it’s wine and pasta, but you could be imagining gondolas, gelato, narrow side streets, or lush landscapes across the country.

-Towns You Should Visit During Your Next Trip
+3 Towns You Should Visit During Your Next Trip

-Marina de Pisciotta
+Marina di Pisciotta

 You can get to this village by flying into Naples, the nearest large city, taking a bus, or renting a car.